-Denver is dedicating $5 million from its American Rescue Plan Act (ARPA) funds allocation from the U.S. Treasury to implement the Business Impact Opportunity Fund program.
-This program is designed to address specific challenges faced by small businesses that have been negatively impacted by the COVID-19 public health crisis and who, as a result, often more severely experience these challenges and systemic barriers.
+Denver is dedicating $5 million from its American Rescue Plan Act (ARPA) funds allocation from the U.S. Treasury to the Business Impact Opportunity Fund program.
+This program is designed to address specific challenges faced by small businesses that have been negatively impacted by the COVID-19 public health crisis and who, as a result, often more severely experience economic challenges and hardships.

-The Business Impact Opportunity Fund will provide assistance to small businesses through a combination of grants of up to $15,000 and technical assistance.
+The Business Impact Opportunity Fund provides assistance to small businesses through a combination of grants of up to $15,000 and technical assistance.
+Business eligibility requirements apply.

 - $7,500 for businesses with annual gross revenue equal or less than $100,000

 - $15,000 for businesses with annual gross revenue equal or greater than $100,001

 This grant offers capacity-building support for businesses who began operations at the beginning of the pandemic and experienced specific operation challenges such as revenue loss, decreased customers due to COVID-19 precautions, and supply chain and staffing issues.